 Dear colleagues,

 I wanted to let you know about my new book: Understanding and Healing Emotional Trauma: Conversations with Pioneering Clinicians and Researchers.
 We have met either as participants in a workshop, or you have contacted me to express an interest in my writing.
 Either way, having connected through a shared interest in emotional wounding and healing, I felt you might be interested in the book.
+It has just been published by Routledge (in print and e-book versions), and consists of a series of interviews about emotional trauma with pioneering psychotherapists, neurobiologists and evolutionary thinkers.
+A short description (including a list of the interviewees) follows.
+It can be bought at Amazon (see below for direct links) and through other booksellers.

 Regards, Daniela